"Sometimes the only way to truly understand is to understand you can not understand."

 “Yes, they are,” he affirmed.
 “Consider yourself lucky that you are temporarily blind.
 I do not think even you would want to see this.
 It is quite a gruesome sight.”
 I heard a clicking noise as my braces unsnapped, and then I felt hands lifting me up to carry me.
 Considering my size and my lack of eyesight, he must have decided that would be the easiest way to get me away from here.
 I didn’t know exactly where I was, let alone where I was going.
 The sizzling sound grew fainter, but the smell remained overpowering for longer.
 Along the way, we occasionally had to step around bodies.
 At some points, we seemed to meander around the corpses so much that we practically walked in a zigzag pattern.
 As the floor started to incline and the air around me grew warmer, I realized we were in an underground bunker but drawing nearer to the surface, where a sweltering, oppressive heat replaced the suffocating stench of death until we entered the ship.

 Once Drab brought me to the onboard medical area, he took his leave.
-I didn’t lose too much blood, which was incredibly fortunate, seeing as how there were no other Humans from whom I could receive a transfusion.
+I didn’t lose too much blood, which was incredibly fortunate, seeing as how there were no other Humans from whom I could receive any.
 At some point during my healing, my vision started to return, gradually improving until it was soon as good as ever.
 When my face was completely sutured, I prepared myself for takeoff.

 After we escaped the planet’s atmosphere and were gliding through the dark ocean of outer space, I realized how badly I had to urinate, so I got up and scrambled to find a lavatory.
 Come on, there must be one on this thing somewhere!
 After running around for a brief period, I happened to encounter Drab.
 I didn’t identify him initially, but he easily recognized me, of course.
 I think he may have grown ten inches since I last saw him.
 He was clad in black algonite body armor, including his tail, so the only parts of him visible were his neck and head, which had much broader and more defined features than I remembered.
 “What happened to you?” he asked, gazing at me in awe.